Stochastic Approximation Approaches to Group Distributionally Robust Optimization and Beyond: Introduction

 Then, we proceed to reduce the number of samples used in each iteration from $m$ to $1$.
-We remark that a naive uniform sampling over $m$ distributions does not work well, and yields a worse sample complexity \citep{Gouop_DRO}.
+We remark that a naive uniform sampling over $m$ distributions does not work well, and yields a higher sample complexity \citep{Gouop_DRO}.
 As an alternative, we borrow techniques from online learning with stochastic observations, and explicitly tackle the \emph{non-oblivious} nature of the online process, which distinguishes our method from that of \citet{DRO:Online:Game}.
 Specifically, we use SMD to update $\w$, and Exp3-IX, a powerful algorithm for non-oblivious multi-armed bandits (MAB) \citep{NIPS2015_e5a4d6bf}, with stochastic rewards to update $\q$.
 In this way, our algorithm only needs $1$ sample in each round and attains an $O(\sqrt{m (\log m)/T})$ convergence rate, implying the same $O(m (\log m)/\epsilon^2)$ sample complexity.
+Similarly, we also put forward an anytime variant, achieving an $\O(\sqrt{m(\log m)/t})$ convergence rate.